Decolonising the Curriculum: A Teacher's Guide

 Understanding the legal framework helps you make the case to leadership and governors with confidence.

-The DfE's Relationships, Sex and Health Education (RSHE) guidance requires schools to ensure that teaching reflects the diversity of pupils' lives and family structures.
+The DfE's Relationships, Sex and Health Education (RSHE) guidance requires schools to ensure that teaching reflects the diversity of learners' lives and family structures.
 This creates a specific legal hook for the PSHE and citizenship dimensions of decolonising work.

 Curriculum change at scale requires a whole-school approach.
 But most whole-school change begins with a single teacher, in a single department, doing something differently.

 Making the case to a sceptical SLT is easier when you frame the work in terms of curriculum excellence rather than ideology.
-Leadership teams respond to evidence about pupil outcomes, inspection readiness, and professional standards.
+Leadership teams respond to evidence about learner outcomes, inspection readiness, and professional standards.
 The PSED, the Ofsted breadth criteria, and the research on belonging and attainment (Rumberger, 2011) give you a professional case.
 Framing the work as "improving the rigour and reach of our curriculum" is both honest and more likely to secure buy-in than framing it as "addressing injustice."

 A curriculum audit is the practical starting point for most schools.
 It identifies what is present, what is absent, and whose perspective is the default.
 The Equality Act 2010 and the Public Sector Equality Duty create conditions in which that audit is professionally prudent.
 Ofsted's curriculum breadth criteria reinforce it.

-The most effective change happens when individual teachers act with clarity and confidence, document what they do and what pupils say, and bring that evidence to colleagues.
+The most effective change happens when individual teachers act with clarity and confidence, document what they do and what learners say, and bring that evidence to colleagues.
 Start with one subject, one unit, one term.
 The complexity of the theoretical debate should not prevent the simplicity of the practical step.

 These peer-reviewed studies provide the evidence base for the strategies discussed above.